BachiLi/ToyMan/README.md

 # ToyMan

 ToyMan is a prototypical micropolygon renderer I wrote at around 2010 or 2011.
 It probably supports basic micropolygon dicing, distribution effects, and environment lighting, and point-based global illumination.
 I probably took some code from pbrt version 1 and I probably was inspired by the [Pixie renderer](https://en.wikipedia.org/wiki/Pixie_(renderer)).
+I probably was reading the book [Production Rendering: Design and Implementation](https://www.amazon.com/Production-Rendering-Ian-Stephenson/dp/1852338210) at the time.
 Below are some images I salvaged from my old directory.

 I am not sure if this code would be useful to anyone, but I want to keep it for fun.